roura356a/csk/intl.en-US/API Reference/RAM authentication.md

 acs:service-name:region:account-id:resource-relative-id
 ```

-An ARN contains the following parameters:
+Where:

--   acs: the abbreviation of Alibaba Cloud Service.
+-   acs: the abbreviation for Alibaba Cloud Service.
 -   service-name: the name of an Alibaba Cloud service.
 Examples: ecs, oss, and slb.
 -   region: the region where the cloud resource is deployed.
-If this parameter is not supported by the cloud resource, you can replace this parameter with an asterisk \(\*\).
+If this parameter is not supported by the cloud resource, replace this parameter with an asterisk \(\*\).

 -   account-id: the ID of the account that owns the cloud resource.
 Example: 1234567890123456.

 -   resource-relative-id: the description of the cloud resource.
 The description varies based on the Alibaba Cloud service.
 For more information, see the documentation of Alibaba Cloud services.

-    For example, `acs:oss::1234567890123456:sample_bucket/file1.txt` indicates a cloud resource named sample\_bucket/file1.txt in Object Storage Service \(OSS\). `1234567890123456` indicates the ID of the account that owns the cloud resource.
+    For example, `acs:oss::1234567890123456:sample_bucket/file1.txt` indicates a resource named sample\_bucket/file1.txt in Object Storage Service \(OSS\). `1234567890123456` indicates the ID of the account that owns the cloud resource.

-## Authorization types on ACK
+## Authorize a RAM user to use ACK resources

 |Authorization type|ARN format|
 |------------------|----------|